City Crime Score

 Frequently Asked Questions About Crime in Frederick, CO

-How does Frederick's crime rate compare to other Colorado cities?
+How does Frederick's crime rate compare to national averages?

 Surrounding Cities